run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/change/use/relate-information-to-change.md

 3. To link **Configuration Items**, click on "CI Related" and then on "search configuration item".
 Search and click on "Select" to complete the link.
-Therefore, it's possible to click on the icon "Services", link it to the change and click on the icon "Chonge", modify the CI already registered;
+Therefore, it's possible to click on the icon "Services", link it to the change and click on the icon "Change", modify the CI already registered;

 4. Click on the area **“Related Services”** and then on "Add Service" in order to